MAP Labor Attorneys

 Mark S. McQueary

-deputy director of legal affairs
+director of legal affairs

 Is proud to serve as the deputy director of legal affairs for the Metropolitan Alliance of Police.
 In addition, Mr. McQueary is an equity partner with Karlson Garza McQueary LLC.
 He concentrates his practice in the area of public safety labor and employment law, along with public sector pension law.
 Mr. McQueary has a breadth of experience in public safety labor relations and employment matters.
 His experience includes representing police officers and their unions in collective bargaining negotiations, grievance resolution, mediation, and disciplinary arbitration hearings.
 Moreover, Mr. McQueary has been the lead attorney on numerous critical incidents involving the use of force and its subsequent investigation.
 In addition to his labor advocacy, He has extensive experience representing police and fire pension boards across Illinois.